mlukasek/M5StickC_NightscoutMon/README.md

 ### Donations

-If you find my project useful, you can donate me few bucks for further development or buy me a glass of wine uüeÈ
+If you find my project useful, you can donate me few bucks for further development or buy me a glass of wine

 https://paypal.me/8bity